frienkie/ROS-DWA-shared/README.md

 ```bash
 rosrun ROS-DWA-shared dwa_remote.py
 ```
-This will launch the DWA-shared cpntroller.
+This will launch the DWA-shared controller.

 ## Running Demo with Simulator
 If using TurtleBot3 in Gazebo: